ybin0423/Portfolio/README.md

 # 👋 "Hello, World!"

-Hi, this is Yewon Bin, a beginner student of computer science who are willing to become a future data scientist.👩‍💻
+Hi, this is Yewon Bin, a computer science student who are willing to become a future data scientist/software developer.👩‍💻

-This page contains my start up projects of data science, which are written in programming languages such as Python, SQL, and R.
+This page contains my start up projects of data science and software development, which are written in programming languages such as Python, PDDL, and Javascript.

 👩‍🎓 Languages